romagny13/mvvmlib-documentation/markup/MvvmLib.Wpf.md

 ### Registering views (and view models) for navigation

-`ConfigurableNavigationService` is easy to configure (do not require to use a bootstrapper)
+`ConfigurableNavigationService` is easy to configure (does not require to use a bootstrapper)

 ```cs
 var navigationService = new ConfigurableNavigationService